williamouyang/okta.github.io/_source/_docs/api/resources/schemas.md

 #### App User Profile Base Subschema

-All Okta defined profile properties are defined in a profile sub-schema with the resolution scope `#base`.
+All Okta-defined profile properties are defined in a profile sub-schema with the resolution scope `#base`.
 These properties cannot be removed or edited (except for permission).

 The base app user profile varies substantially depending on the application.
-The following are the properties that are required for all app user profiles :
+The following properties are required for all app user profiles:

 |-------------------+------------------------------------------------------------------------------------------------------------------------------+----------+----------+--------+----------+-----------+-----------+-------------------------------------------------------------------------------------------------------------------|
 | Property          | Description                                                                                                                  | DataType | Nullable | Unique | Readonly | MinLength | MaxLength | Validation                                                                                                        |